 - You will see how heavily the product is in demand.
 Not all products will be in demand, and not all will compete.
 To not move at random, “ask” your competitors about it.
 With the help of research, you will learn about trends and new products and understand what to consider when developing a new product or introducing it into everyday life.

 - Evaluate and improve the effectiveness of your marketing campaign.
-How successful your strategy is can only be understood by comparing yourself to your competitors.
+Your strategy’s success can only be understood by comparing yourself to your competitors.
 If your marketers are at the stage of developing strategies, then competitors can “tell” you what to implement.

 - Identify potential customers that your competitors have missed.
 There is always a portion of consumers who have received less attention or been neglected altogether.
 By using customer journey maps, you will identify these gaps.
 As a result, your spheres of influence will expand and reach a different audience.

-As you can see, competitive analysis is something worth investing your efforts, money, and time in.
+As you can see, competitive analysis is worth investing your efforts, money, and time in.

 Competitor Analysis Framework

-SWOT analysis is based on four pillars: Strengths, Weaknesses, Opportunities, Threats.
-What do you learn from this data?
+SWOT analysis is based on four pillars: Strengths, Weaknesses, Opportunities, and Threats.
+So what do you learn from this data?
 The four main indicators include two internal and two external factors:

 - Strengths.
 The answer to the question: What are the advantages of your competitors?
 For example, brand reputation, resources, culture, etc.